KhronosGroup/glTF-Metadata-CLI/README.md

 CLI tool for managing metadata within glTF files using the KHR_XMP extension.

+## NOTICE

+**Binaries are not yet available, but will be coming very soon!** In the meantime please follow the section below if you'd like to try out the alpha release.

 # How to use

 Currently, binaries are not available.
 This will be rectified soon.
 In order to build a copy for yourself, you will need to install and configure [Rust for your platform](https://www.rust-lang.org/tools/install).